 Feel free to experiment with other types of nuts: almonds, a mix of hazelnuts and almonds, pecans, pistachios, etc.

-Salt: ideally, fleur de sel is used to make praline paste, but you can replace it with any coarse salt or sea salt.
+- Salt: ideally, fleur de sel is used to make praline paste, but you can replace it with any coarse salt or sea salt.
+Don't use iodized table salt because the taste would be too strong.

-How to make praline paste
+How to make hazelnut praline paste

+Step 2.
 Remove skins by wrapping warm hazelnuts in a clean kitchen towel (rub vigorously!) and let them sit for 5 to 10 minutes.
+It is unnecessary to remove all the skins; if there are any pieces of skin left, it is okay.

+Step 3.
 Place roasted hazelnuts as a single layer on a sheet pan, a baking tray lined with parchment paper, or a silicone baking mat (photo 1).

+Step 5.
 Cook over medium heat, swirling and shaking the pan over your stove (photo 2).

-Do not mix the caramel (when the sugar dissolves) with a spoon or spatula!
+Step 6.
+Once the sugar starts melting, add another third of the sugar and continue to swirl the pan.
+Do not mix the caramel (when the sugar dissolves) with a spoon or spatula.
 Add the last third of the sugar and continue to cook.

 The caramel might look lumpy and grainy with sugar granules (photo 3), but it will melt at some point.